ericcheatham/personal-website/src/pages/resume/index.md

 #### Software Engineer at Dwolla, June 2018 to now, Des Moines, IA

-- Implemented Knowledge Based Authentication into Dwolla's white label API reducing the instances of manual end user creation by 60%
+- Designed and implemented a Scala microservice to handle Knowledge Based Authentication for API users, reducing instances of manual intervention by 60%
+- Implemented Elasticsearch backed user searching solution, reducing search times by 50% over existing solution
-- Implemented ability for Dwolla's to accept third party Customer Identification Program validations reducing our operating costs by and upwards of \$10,000 YOY
+- Implemented method to accept 3rd party Customer Identification Program validations reducing our operating costs by and upwards of \$10,000 YOY
 - Convert legacy .net C# applications to Scala based microservice alternatives

 #### Site Reliability Engineer at Workiva Feburary 2017 to June 2018 Ames, IA